muphy2-framework/muphy2/README.md

 ### LICENCE and ACKNOWLEDEMENT

-The `muphyII` code is published under MPL-2.0
+The muphyII code is free and open source software licensed under the Mozilla Public License v.
+2.0 which is available at https://mozilla.org/MPL/2.0/.

-If this software contributes to findings you decide to present or publish, we appreciate you citing the reference below.
+If the software contributes to findings you decide to present or publish, please be so kind and cite the reference below.
 Thank you!

 > Allmann-Rahn, F., Lautenbach, S., Deisenhofer, M., Grauer, R., 2023. *The muphyII Code: Multiphysics Plasma Simulation on Large
 HPC systems*. arXiv. https://doi.org/10.48550/arXiv.2305.01487

+### MANUAL
+User information and documentation is available in the `doc/` folder.

 ### INSTALLATION

 **PRE-COMPILATION**

 Make sure to load all required libraries.
-It is recommended to use the Nvidia HPC compiler with CUDA and a suitable MPI-3.0 implementation.
+We use the Nvidia HPC compiler for GPU compilation and GCC or Intel compiler for CPU compilation.

 Examples are provided in the makefile (`bin/Makefile`).
 There are also options to switch from GPU to CPU compilation.